7 ways to add value to your property

 5. Find cosmetic solutions

 Is there a window that’s damaged?
-Perhaps a door doesn’t close properly?
-Or perhaps the bath needs resealing or the walls repainting?
+Is there a door which doesn’t close properly?
+Or maybe the bath needs resealing or the walls repainting?
 Any structural issues should be dealt with, but if the property is structurally sound, make sure any cosmetic issues are also dealt with – and they can often be done for minimum outlay.

 If the property has a garden of any size, make the most of it.
-Make sure it’s as weed-free as possible, brush any hard landscaped areas, and make sure any lawn areas of flower-beds are neat and tidy.
-If the garden area is somewhat neglected, you could even look about installing a patio or decking to allow for outdoor entertaining.
+Make sure it’s as weed-free as possible, brush any paved areas, mow the lawn, and make sure any flowerbeds or planting displays are neat and tidy.
+If the garden area is neglected, you could even look about installing a patio or decking to allow for outdoor entertaining.

-Larger gardens are becoming less popular, but for the wide majority of landlords and homeowners in London, a large garden isn’t something they have to manage as there just isn’t the space in such an urbanised city, not to mention the fact that land is at a premium.
+Larger gardens are becoming less popular, but for most landlords and homeowners in London, a large garden isn’t something they have to manage as there just isn’t the space in such an urbanised city, not to mention the fact that land is at a premium.
 But even the smallest outdoor space needs to look inviting and cared for – and could make a great deal of difference.